fscorrupt/awesome-stars/README.md

 ## haskell

-- [simplex-chat/simplex-chat](https://github.com/simplex-chat/simplex-chat) - SimpleX - the first messaging platform operating without user identifiers of any kind - 100% private by design! iOS, Android and desktop apps 📱!
+- [simplex-chat/simplex-chat](https://github.com/simplex-chat/simplex-chat) - SimpleX - the first messaging network operating without user identifiers of any kind - 100% private by design! iOS, Android and desktop apps 📱!
 - [compiler-explorer/compiler-explorer](https://github.com/compiler-explorer/compiler-explorer) - Run compilers interactively from your web browser and interact with the assembly

 ## home-assistant